 By the time the runners reach Newlands Forest, they can just about taste the sweet victory of the finish line.
 But there’s still Chet’s Hill – usually a fairly insignificant climb that becomes a major pre-finish hurdle on Race Day.
 Cheer them on before they reach their final challenge on the way to the finish!
 The leafy road going past the Kirstenbosch Gardens entrance offers plenty of shade, and this section of the route is a crowd favourite.

 UCT – Rondebosch: The Finish Line

 The festivities at the finish line are not to be missed!
 From dramatic sprints as runners race towards a personal best to the high-drama of the final cut-off gun… The finish line is the place to be to cheer on your loved ones and fully experience the emotional rollercoaster of the event.
 Running Club members can cheer on their mates at the finish, and then catch a shuttle to transport them to the Club Gazebo area.

 Important parking and road closure reminder

 - Familiarise yourself with the road closures and ensure that you know where to park and/or how to walk to your chosen spectator spot.
 Steer clear of high congestion zones, especially if you want to leave without hassle.

 - There is very limited parking around the Start precinct, and you will not be able to drive onto the campus on Race Day without the necessary parking accreditation.

 - No parking is allowed on the M3 and doing so will result in you being ticketed or even being towed away.
 Don’t take that risk.

 - No littering!
-As part of our #gogreen waste management campaign, we have a zero tolerance approach to littering.
+We have a zero tolerance approach to littering.
 That includes littering by athletes and spectators.
 Please use one of the many bins provided along the route.